The Problem: Your Employees Are Sending Sensitive Information In Clear Text

 A Lost Employee Device Could Quickly Become A Serious Security Incident.

 - Self-destruct message after a number of views or a period of time

-- Optional: set an access password, set up alerts
+- Optionally set an access password and alerts

 Easy To Use